renmaiv/renmaiv/README.md

 The abandoned project I’m most proud of?

-A timeline of design culture snapshots across countries — so you could compare, say, US vs. Taiwanese vs. Moroccan product design.
+A timeline of design culture snapshots and stories across countries — so you could compare, say, US vs. Taiwanese vs. Moroccan product design.
 It was called Limelapse.
 Who knows — maybe I’ll travel more and bring it back.

-!--
-**renmaiv/renmaiv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->